What Do Inuit Artists Think of the WAG Inuit Art Centre?

 Share

-One response to “What Do Inuit Artists Think of the WAG Inuit Art Centre?”
+One thought on "What Do Inuit Artists Think of the WAG Inuit Art Centre?"

 This is certainly going to be a world class experience.
 In my time rarely did you get to interact with the Inuit people let alone get to see them in person.
 Their contribution to The Winnipeg Art Gallery will draw people from all around the world as well as fellow Canadians.